Fenella Fielding

-Fenella Fielding, OBE (born Fenella Marion Feldman; 17 November 1927 – 11 September 2018) was an English stage, film and television actress who rose to prominence in the 1950s and 1960s, and was often referred to as "England's first lady of the double entendre".
+Fenella Fielding (born Fenella Marion Feldman; 17 November 1927 – 11 September 2018) was an English stage, film and television actress who rose to prominence in the 1950s and 1960s, and was often referred to as "England's first lady of the double entendre".
 She was known for her seductive image and distinctively husky voice.
 Fielding appeared in two Carry On films, Carry On Regardless (1961) and Carry On Screaming!
 (1966).

 Early life and education

-Fenella Marion Feldman was born on 17 November 1927 in Hackney, London, to a Romanian Jewish mother, Tilly (née Katz; 1902–1977), and a Lithuanian Jewish father, Philip Feldman.
+Fenella Marion Feldman was born on 17 November 1927 in Whitechapel, London, to a Romanian Jewish mother, Tilly (née Katz; 1902–1977), and a Lithuanian Jewish father, Philip Feldman.

 She was the younger sister of Basil, later Baron Feldman.
 She grew up in Lower Clapton and later Edgware where she attended North London Collegiate School.
+She attended Madame Behenna’s dance school in Stamford Hill.
 Her father at one time managed a cinema in Silvertown, east London.
 She later resided in Chiswick, west London.

 Career

 Fielding began her acting career in 1952, concentrating on stage productions, including the Bromley Little Theatre.
 She was given her first break when she accompanied the then-unknown actor Ron Moody to an audition (they had met in an amateur production at the London School of Economics).
 Her performance in Sandy Wilson's musical version of Valmouth made her a star in 1958.
 By 1959 she was appearing with Kenneth Williams in the comedy revue Pieces of Eight, written by Harold Pinter and Peter Cook.
 Fielding also guested in the Hancock's Half Hour episode "The Poetry Society" broadcast in December 1959.
+Between 1960 and 1962 Fielding played Janet Harris, a liberated secretary at an advertising firm, in the BBC radio sitcom Something to Shout About.
+In 1960 Fielding appeared on tv as the Contessa in the very last episode of the tv series of The Four Just Men (Traviso Dam).

-Fielding starred in her own television programme Izeena (1966).
+Fielding later starred in her own television programme Izeena (1966).
 She had occasional guest appearances in television programmes such as The Avengers (after being passed over as Patrick Macnee's regular partner in favour of Honor Blackman) and in Danger Man.
 She appeared in four episodes of Morecambe and Wise Show between 1969 and 1972.
 She was in two of the Carry On films, the second was her role as the vampish Valeria in Carry On Screaming !
 (1966), and three of the Doctor films (including Doctor in Clover).
 She interspersed these with performances in plays by Ibsen, Shakespeare and Henry James, reputedly keeping an edition of Plato's writings by her bed.
 Other theatre credits around this time included Sheridan and Chekhov.
 In 1977 she appeared on BBC TV's long running show, The Good Old Days performing 'Only A Glass of Champagne' and 'How'd You Like to Spoon with Me?'.